Access to safe drinking-water

 What is 'safe' drinking-water?

 Safe drinking-water is vital for human health.
 The presence of microbes or chemicals in a drinking-water supply may render that water unsafe to drink.
 Water that is contaminated with pathogens may cause diseases, particularly gastrointestinal diseases.
 These waterborne diseases can cause diarrhoea and vomiting.
 Careful selection of the source and treatment of drinking-water supplies can ensure the water is safe to drink.
-Registered drinking-water supplies in New Zealand must be regularly tested for microbiological and chemical compliance with the Drinking-water Standards for New Zealand.
+Registered drinking-water supplies in New Zealand must be regularly tested for microbiological and chemical compliance with the Drinking Water Quality Assurance Rules.

-Whether or not a drinking-water supply complies with the Drinking-Water Standards is based on three measures (Ministry of Health 2022):
+Whether or not a drinking-water supply complies with the Rules is generally based on three measures (Water Services Authority 2025[1]), though in some cases other assessments are used:

-A ‘boil-water notice’ may be issued to residents by a supplier if there is a heightened risk that tap water may have microbial contamination, and therefore not safe to consume.
+A consumer advisory (eg. a ‘boil-water notice’) may be issued to residents by a supplier if there is a heightened risk that tap water may have microbial contamination, and therefore is not safe to consume.
 The notice indicates that tap water may not be safe for consumption and must be boiled before use.
-A Temporary boil-water notice is issued if there is a short-term heightened risk, as can happen following extreme weather events.
-A Permanent boil-water notice indicates an ongoing heightened risk of microbial contamination.
+A temporary notice is issued if there is a short-term heightened risk, as can happen following extreme weather events.
+A long-term boil-water notice indicates an ongoing heightened risk of microbial contamination.

 Information about this indicator